HermanL02/WarwickUniversity-Notes/202404/Review.md

 THEN rr := avg
 END
 ```
-2. a) a conjunction means and, but implication a
+2. a) a conjunction means and, but implication can in some extent can be False-> True